fraMade/MD_ligand_receptor/README.md

 ---

 #### Benchmark
 Parallel softwares requires a different number of processes and threads accordingly to the hardware specifications and the workload.
 The user will have to decide the right amount of process to use, based on their hardware resources and the size of the input (Trajectory file).
 To achieve the best performance the user will have to run a few short executions of the software with different settings (remember that using all the resources available does not always produce the best performances).
+For reference to complete the analysis on a trajectory of 100K picoseconds it required 1 hour and 20 minutes with 50 processes and 20 minutes with 100 processes.

 ### Output Data
 The atoms' interactions are stored both inside JSON and CSV files.